Tiendil/tiendil-org-content/content/posts/2024-04-24-simulation-of-public-opinion-in-a-game/en.md

 Examples of arcs.

 The arc of lovers.
 Stages: acquaintance, love, wedding.
 Arc points are earned if its participants simultaneously have a good attitude toward each other.
 Not necessarily directly.
-For example, an NPC 1 may have a good opinion about women who play football and if an NPC 2 is a woman and plays football, it counts.
+For example, an NPC 1 may have a good opinion about women who play football; if an NPC 2 is a woman who plays football, it counts.

 The arc of a burnt-out police officer.
 Stages: work, stress, nervous breakdown.
 Arc points are earned when the negative public opinion about the police is stronger than the positive.